hww/Aleste520EX/sch_pcb/README.md

 ## Original Aleste 520EX

-- *original-sch-gif* cirquit (GIF image file format)
+- *original-sch-gif* circuit (GIF image file format)
 - *original-pcb-pdf* PCB (PDF file format)
 - *original-sch-pcad* cirquit (PCAD 4xx file format)

-Do not use this files, it is just for history.
+Do not use these files, they're just here for historical reference.

 N.B.
-Original Aleste has a keyboatrix converter circuit.
+The original Aleste has a keyboard matrix converter circuit.
 The circuit converts Aleste's 10x8 keyboard to CPC keyboard matrix.
-By modifying ROM can be adopted some other matrix.
+Other matrix conversions are possible by modifying the ROM.

 ## Aleste 520M

-Recreated project with open source files.
+This project is now available with open source files.
-With eliminating the keyboard converter.
+The 520EX's keyboard converter has been eliminated.
 Use CPC keyboard matrix or custom keyboard converter.

 - *aleste-520m-kicad* SCH,PCB (Kicad files)